FailAcademy/learning/adp-vancouver/_lessons/week-04/01a-introducing-postgres.md

 Create Tables and set Data Types.
 What types of data do we need to model for our REDit application?

 - Use the `CREATE TABLE` command to set up some tables in our test database.
-- Set the apropriate data-types for each column in our schema.
+- Set the appropriate data-types for each column in our schema.

 **Handling Id's** <br/>
-Each entry into the database for each of the schemas should have an id.
+Each entry into the database for each of the schema should have an id.
 This will be necessary for building the relationships between data in out database.

 - What data type is provided to implement and auto-incrementing id column?